flink-extended/ai-flow/docs/content/concepts/operators.md

 # Operators
-An Operator is conceptually a template for a predefined [Task](./tasks.md), the way to create a Task is just to initialize an instance of Operator inside the Workflow.
+An Operator is conceptually a template for a predefined [Task](./tasks.md), in other words, Task is an instantiated Operator.

 AIFlow has an extensive set of operators available and some popular operators are built-in to the core: